 Keep it short and save the world.

 * Fortunately, the Chinese appreciate technology a bit more than their island neighbors to the east.
-China submissions need not be duplicated.
+China submissions need not be duplicated– at least not in hard copy.
 Small favors…